 - A Heavy Iron Roasting Dish or Pan

 - An Apron (to keep yourself clean)

 There is only one ingredient

-- 855 grams Pork Rind for Crackling the size of this in unimportant
+- 855 grams Pork Rind for Crackling The size of this is not important

 The other stuff you should already have